MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Introduction

 The Conversational AI tool, part of Microsoft Enterprise Graph lets users write natural language queries to create and annotate the language models.
 Annotating means that users can interpret and improve the result of a given query through continual feedback.
-This document will describe the Sasho tool’s main functions.
+This document will describe the Conversational AI tool’s main functions.

-The Sasho tooling is found in the Conversational AI section, pictured below:
+The tool is found in the Conversational AI section, pictured below:

 ![Location](media/conversationalai-tooling/conversationalai-location.png)

 ## Language Models

-Sasho assumes that you already have an ontology and data in place.
-Behind the scenes, Sasho builds language models on top of the ontology.
-Language models are a set of generated rules that Sasho uses to interpret natural language queries.
+The tool assumes that you already have an ontology and data in place.
+Behind the scenes, the Conversational AI tool builds language models on top of the ontology.
+Language models are a set of generated rules that are used to interpret natural language queries.
 Users can generate the baseline language model by clicking the Bootstrap button.

 ![Bootstrap](media/conversationalai-tooling/bootstrapping.png)

 The language models won't be perfect out of the box and must be improved.
-The process of improvements is the Annotations aspect of the Sasho tooling, detailed below.
+The process of improvements is the Annotations aspect of the tool, detailed below.

 ## Annotations